 Feed processing methods typically include:

-Modern feed mills use automation and feed formulation software to create precise nutritional blends for poultry, dairy cattle, swine, and aquaculture species.
-The integration of animal nutrition science with feed manufacturing technology ensures that livestock receive balanced diets for growth, reproduction, and productivity.
+Modern feed mills use automation and feed formulation software to create precise nutritional blends.
+These blends are tailored for poultry, dairy cattle, swine, and aquaculture species.
+The integration of animal nutrition science with feed manufacturing technology ensures balanced diets for growth and productivity.

 Importance: Why Feed Processing Matters Today